oglinked/WollPay/README.md

 # wollpay.py
 # version 00.07 stable.

-The Project wollpay.py is a CLI version of programmes' Hub for bank transactions' small startup, written fully with Python programming language.
+The wollpay.py project is a software package for registering and accounting for banking transactions.
+Designed to meet the needs of small private banking businesses.
+Implemented entirely in the Python programming language.

 WARNING:
 If you going to run exactly wollpay.py in python environment, you should run